kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 - To learn more about **localSets**, **jobConfig** and **globalSets**, please refer to [specific documentation](https://github.com/kyma-project/test-infra/tree/main/development/tools/cmd/rendertemplates).
 - You can search for more examples of template files in the `templates/data` directory.

-3. Render template with one of those commands:
+3. Render template with one of these commands:
 ```bash
 go run ./development/tools/cmd/rendertemplates/main.go --config ./templates/config.yaml
 ```